canola oil shelf life

 How Long Does Canola Oil Last?

-It is difficult to give an unambiguous answer to the question of exactly how long canola oil can last.
+It is difficult to give an unambiguous answer to the question of exactly how long fresh canola oil can last.
 It will depend mainly on the conditions in which it was stored.

 The shelf life written on the packaging will generally range from 12 months to two years, depending on the manufacturer.
 But of course, this is not a strict date to stick to.
 Here are some guidelines.